 Indigenous and environmental health, risk assessment, toxicology, advanced statistical analysis and research methods in First Nations communities.

-Selected peer reviewed articles
+Recent peer reviewed articles or book chapters

 Moriarity, R. J., Liberda, E. N., & Tsuji, L. J. (2020).
 Subsistence fishing in the Eeyou Istchee (James Bay, Quebec, Canada): A regional investigation of fish consumption as a route of exposure to methylmercury.
 Chemosphere 258, 127413.